 2 cups water

 1 cup sugar

-So, there you have it.
-Two more ways use apples in case you ever find yourself with 20 pounds of apples.
-You could also make apple cake, apple tarts, apple chips, apple crisp...
+These are two more ways to use apples in case you ever find yourself with 20 pounds of apples.
+You could also make apple cake, apple tarts, apple chips, apple crisp...the list goes on.